-St. Louis County shuts down 5 restaurants for violating health order
+St. Louis County shuts down 4 restaurants for violating health order

-ST. LOUIS COUNTY, Mo. — Five restaurants in St. Louis County were ordered to shut down on Tuesday after the health department said they were in violation of the county's health order.
+ST. LOUIS COUNTY, Mo. — Four restaurants in St. Louis County were ordered to shut down on Tuesday after the health department said they were in violation of the county's health order.

 Staff from the health department and police officers could be seen at several of the restaurants Tuesday evening.

-Note: Editor's note: A previous version of this story included Acapulco Restaurant and Lounge in the closures.
-A spokesperson said if it continues indoor dining, it will also be notified to immediately cease operations.